JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 Sometimes you want an object that gets grabbed or dropped forcefully.
 The tar ball shows this off by sticking to any unoccupied grip point on touch and disabling it until it gets shaken off.

-When the touch method is triggered, I trigger `ToggleGrab()` which we know will grab the tar ball.
+When the touch method is triggered, I trigger `ToggleGrab()` which I know will grab the tar ball.
 To prevent the player from dropping it manually and ending up in a weird state, I store the grip point and disable it.
 During the update method I check if the speed reaches a certain threshold after being gripped.
 At that point I enable the grip point again and toggle the grab to drop the tar ball.

 #### Door (advanced)